Cindy and Barrett with RV in Montrose

 We sure don’t!
 I’m frugal AF.

-However, in 2019, we did eat out more than I would have liked.
-So in 2020, we focused on spending less and succeeded!
-Last year we spent 40% less on dining out than we did in 2019.
+However, in 2019, we ate out more than I would have liked.
+So, in 2020, we focused on spending less—and succeeded!
+Last year, we spent 40% less on dining out than we did in 2019.

-Since 2019, we’ve been working on a balance of reigning it in but also making sure we’re enjoying each new place we visit.
+Since 2019, we’ve been working on balancing reigning it in and making sure we enjoy each new place we visit.

 If eating out is important to you, I’d just make sure you budget appropriately for that cost.